 Request for Donations

-Account name: General Incorporated Corporation Pacific War National Air-Raid Victim Consoling Association
+General Incorporated Foundation Pacific War National Air-Raid Victim Consoling Association in the name of account

 Request to Install Donation Boxes